Mortgage Q&A: “Does refinancing hurt your credit score?”

 Another potential negative to refinancing is that you’d lose the credit history benefit of the old mortgage account, as it would be paid off via the new refinance.

-So if your prior mortgage had been with you for say 10 years or more, that account would become inactive once you refinanced, which could cost you a few points in the credit department.
+So if your prior mortgage had been with you for say 10 years or more, that account would become inactive once you refinanced, which could cost you a few points in the credit department as well.

 Remember, older, more established tradelines are your credit score’s best asset, so wiping them all out by replacing them with new lines of credit could do you harm in the short-term.

-Cash Out Refinance Means More Debt, Lower Credit Score
+Cash Out Refinance Means More Debt, Possibly a Lower Credit Score

 Also consider the impact of a refinance that results in a larger loan balance, such as a cash-out refinance.

-But all in all, a refinance should have a compelling enough reason behind it to eclipse any credit score concerns, so focus on why you’re refinancing first before worrying about your credit score.
+In summary, a refinance should have a compelling enough reason behind it to eclipse any credit score concerns, so focus on why you’re refinancing your mortgage first before worrying about your credit score.

 Read more: When to refinance a home mortgage.